Wymondham: Governance

 Wymondham has a town council responsible for local matters laid down by law, including a role in urban planning.
 It has 14 members elected every four years.
-The next local elections are due in May 2023.
 Wymondham divides into four wards: North, East, Central and South.
 Spooner Row, though within the parish of Wymondham, elects its own community council.

 Wymondham civil parish falls in the district of South Norfolk, returning six district councillors.
-Currently the Town council has a Conservative majority, and two Liberal Democrat District councillors, Julian Halls and Suzanne Nuri-Nixon.
-They are also town councillors, along their colleague Cllr Annette James.
-The remainder of the Town councillors are Conservatives.
+In elections in May 2023, Wymondham elected three Liberal Democrat District councillors, two Conservatives and one Labour.
+In Town Council elections fourteen councillors are returned.
+After May 2023 local elections, the Town Council consisted of seven Liberal Democrats, four Labour, two Green and a solitary Conservative councillor.
+In 2023 the Town Council elected two women for the roles of mayor and deputy mayor, the first time this had occurred in Wymondham's history.

+After a by-election for Central Wymondham held the same day as the General Election on 4 July 2024, another Liberal Democrat was elected bringing the total to eight on the Council.

 In County Council elections, the north part, with the Town Centre, returns one councillor to Norfolk County Council as Wymondham electoral division.
 The southern part elects a county councillor as part of Forehoe electoral division.

 For much of the 20th century, Wymondham belonged to the South Norfolk parliamentary constituency.
 After a boundary review, Wymondham was moved to the Mid Norfolk constituency.
+However, Wymondham will revert to South Norfolk again after another boundary review, a long drawn out process which was only formalised in late 2023.